icyd/TinySAM/README.md

   * 2 16-pins header connectors with 100 mils pitch, with connection to all the available pins of the microcontroller, VIN and GND; compatible with the pin layout of breadboards.
+  * All through-holes for headers have the connection to traces in the right layer, in case of hole plating is not possible.
   * 32.786 Khz crystal for Real-time applications.
   * Cortex debug header (SWD).
   * ESD and VBUS protection.